Pool Heater Cost Breakdown

 Your Preferred Temperature

-If you like to keep your pool at near-sauna temperatures, you’ll likely pay more for heating costs.
+If you like to keep your pool at near-sauna temperatures, you’ll need to expect your heating costs.
 High water temperatures require lots of energy, especially during colder months.
 If you want to save on heating costs, you don’t necessarily have to resign yourself to swimming in uncomfortable water.
 You can lower the temperature whenever the pool isn’t in use to use less energy and thus save on your energy bill.

 The Average Cost of Running a Pool Heater